-- Assumptions that indicators of possible abuse, such as behaviour, mood and injury, relate to the child's impairment without further exploration

-- Assumptions that children with SEND can be disproportionally impacted by things like bullying

-without outwardly showing any signs

-- Communication barriers and difficulties

-- Reluctance to challenge carers (professionals may over empathise with carers because of the perceived stress of caring for a disabled child)

-- Disabled children often rely on a wide network of carers to meet their basic needs and therefore the potential risk of exposure to abusive behaviour can be increased

-- A disabled child's understanding of abuse

-- Lack of choice/ participation

-- Isolation.
+- 12. assumptions that indicators of possible abuse, such as behaviour, mood and injury, relate to the child's impairment without further exploration - 13. these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - 14. assumptions that children with SEND can be disproportionally impacted by things like bullying without outwardly showing any signs - 15. communication barriers and difficulties in managing or reporting these challenges - 16. cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - 17. reluctance to challenge carers (professionals may over-empathise with carers because of the perceived stress of caring for a disabled child) - 18. disabled children often rely on a wide network of carers to meet their basic needs and therefore the potential risk of exposure to abusive behaviour can be increased - 19. a disabled child's understanding of abuse - 20. lack of choice/participation.